Frequently Asked Questions About Innovation Institute and TWIN-CS

 The majority, 79%, of two-way immersion programs in the United States work at the K-5 level.
 The research indicates that these initiatives are most successful when they are introduced into the pre-kindergarten through kindergarten levels, and then expanded each year as the students step up to the next grade level.

-6. What languages are going to be taught in the TWIN-CS program?
+6. What languages are going to be taught in the selected TWIN-CS schools?

 The majority, 93%, of two-way immersion programs in the United States are English-Spanish.
 Research on these programs tends to concentrate on elementary schools with large populations of Latino students.
-The TWIN-CS will host ten schools whose target languages are Spanish and English and two schools targeting Mandarin and English.
+The TWIN-CS program serves nine schools whose target languages are Spanish and English and two schools targeting Mandarin and English.

 7. How many schools are part of the TWIN-CS Initiative?